The SMART Guide To Home Buying

 - Inspection Companies – Voluntarily hired by you to ensure there are no hidden problems with the home.
 Based on any adverse, unacceptable findings, you can usually break the contract with no penalty or you may choose to re-negotiate the contract based on the inspection results.

-- Insurance Company – Based on your purchase, you will likely be required to purchase some or many of the following insurances: Property, Windstorm, Flood, and Condo.
+- Insurance Company – If you are financing any portion of your purchase, you will be required to purchase some or many of the following insurances: Property, Windstorm, Flood, and Condo.
 These policies must be in force on the day of closing.
+These days, passing a 4-point inspection (roof, plumbing, electric and air conditioning) are critical to getting insurance to bind (attach to and become effective) on your new home.

 - Title Company/Closing Company – Based on your contract, either Buyer or Seller will select and pay for someone to review the title, be sure it is clear and you are buying from the true owners of the property, to insure the title and to handle the deposit money (escrow) until closing day.
 At closing, it is this person who distributes the money, hands over keys and files the paperwork for the deed.